Arcensoth/playtracker-datapack/README.md

 `#playtracker:hooks/player/used/bow/mainhand`                 | Run by a player when they use a bow from their mainhand.
 `#playtracker:hooks/player/used/bow/offhand`                  | Run by a player when they use a bow from their offhand.
 `#playtracker:hooks/player/used/carrot_on_a_stick`            | Run by a player when they use a carrot on a stick.
+`#playtracker:hooks/player/used/carrot_on_a_stick/mainhand`   | Run by a player when they use a carrot on a stick from their mainhand.
+`#playtracker:hooks/player/used/carrot_on_a_stick/offhand`    | Run by a player when they use a carrot on a stick from their offhand.
 `#playtracker:hooks/player/used/egg`                          | Run by a player when they use an egg.
 `#playtracker:hooks/player/used/ender_pearl`                  | Run by a player when they use an ender pearl.
 `#playtracker:hooks/player/used/experience_bottle`            | Run by a player when they use an experience bottle.